-HOUSTON – March 2, 2020 – Coats Rose, P.C., a transactional and litigation law firm focused on development, is pleased to announce the addition of four attorneys in its Houston, Dallas and New Orleans offices, bolstering the firm’s real estate, public finance, and affordable housing and community development practices.
+HOUSTON – March 2, 2020 – Coats Rose, P.C., a transactional and litigation law firm focused on development, is pleased to announce the addition of three attorneys in its Houston and New Orleans offices, bolstering the firm’s real estate and affordable housing and community development practices.
 Brandon Collins and Taheera Randolph join the Houston office as associates in the real estate and affordable housing and community development practice groups, respectively, in the Houston office.
-Evan Janc joins the firm’s Dallas office as an associate in the public finance practice, and Sarah Yednock joins the New Orleans office as an associate in the real estate and affordable housing and community development practice group.
+Sarah Yednock joins the New Orleans office as an associate in the real estate and affordable housing and community development practice group.

 Collins is an associate whose practice focuses on commercial and residential real estate transactions, including purchases, sales, and leases, and real estate development, including restrictive covenant declarations and easement creation, interpretation and enforcement.
 He has both a lender and borrower’s perspective on performing and managing commercial and residential real estate transactions.
 He regularly advises clients on contractual matters, financing, leasing, title, 1031 tax-free exchanges, mortgage licensing requirements, mortgage servicing compliance, and restrictive covenant issues affecting real estate.